 - Boarding inspectors wear PPE [mask and gloves] as a minimum (see Annex 12A for PPE standards). - Comply with health requirements before embarking a vessel.
-Inspectors involved in compliance inspection must provide a Health Self-Declaration Form (Appendix 4). - Use the above fisheries occupational health and safety (OHS) risk assessments to develop a search plan for areas of the vessel requiring visual inspections.
-The search plan shall consider heightened COVID-19 risks in confined spaces such as the accommodation, fishing gear, fish holds, store rooms, kitchen, hidden compartments and Captain's cabin. - When in port, ensure health authorities have undertaken clearance of the vessel or provided appropriate management direction. - Ensure any information required to support the inspection is obtained from the vessel or the operator electronically prior to actual boarding and inspection to save time, and ensure safety and security of Inspectors and the crew. - Follow health protocols required by the relevant port State, sanitation process (see General COVID-19 Mitigation Protocols, above, complete a screening questionnaire (Crew Health Self-Declaration Forms-Appendix 4) and have temperature checked prior to boarding the vessel.
+Inspectors involved in compliance inspection must provide a Health Self-Declaration Form (Appendix 4) and/or proof of vaccination if required - Use the above fisheries occupational health and safety (OHS) risk assessments to develop a search plan for areas of the vessel requiring visual inspections.
+The search plan shall consider heightened COVID-19 risks in confined spaces such as the accommodation, fishing gear, fish holds, store rooms, kitchen, hidden compartments and Captain's cabin. - When in port, ensure health authorities have undertaken clearance of the vessel or provided appropriate management direction. - Ensure any information required to support the inspection is obtained from the vessel or the operator electronically prior to actual boarding and inspection to save time, and ensure safety and security of Inspectors and the crew. - Follow health protocols required by the relevant port State, sanitation process (see General COVID-19 Mitigation Protocols, above, complete a screening questionnaire (Crew Health Self-Declaration Forms-Appendix 4) and have temperature checked prior to boarding the vessel.22

-A vessel with a suspected or confirmed COVID-19 case on board will not be inspected for fisheries compliance purposes until health authorities provide clearance or appropriate management guidance.
+A vessel of high risk or suspected or confirmed COVID-19 case on board will not be inspected for fisheries compliance purposes until health authorities provide clearance or appropriate management guidance.
 Inspectors will, where possible, instead establish radio communication to obtain required information.